Paintersrp/keepstack/README.md

 `make verify-obs` confirms the ServiceMonitor resources exist and that both API and worker pods expose the expected Prometheus metrics before any smoke traffic runs.
 If the script reports missing monitors, re-run `make helm-dev` with `observability.enabled=true` until they appear.

-`make smoke-v03` publishes the seed link, validates tags and highlights, verifies that the resurfacer Job completes, and calls `/api/recommendations` to confirm resurfaced items are stored.
+`make smoke` publishes the seed link, validates tags and highlights, verifies that the resurfacer Job completes, and calls `/api/recommendations` to confirm resurfaced items are stored.
+Run `make smoke-fast` when you only need the leaner assertions.

 `make verify-alerts` temporarily scales NATS to zero, injects API errors, and posts failing worker jobs so the `KeepstackHighErrorRate` and `KeepstackWorkerFailures` alerts fire.
 It then restores normal traffic and waits for the alerts to return to the `inactive` state.